Franmil Reyes Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks fourth in MLB with a collective 10.3 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the third-best in the league.

-- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.38).
+- The Rangers have the fifth-ranked team ERA across all league pitching staffs (3.40).

-- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Rangers allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- deGrom (1-0) starts for the Rangers, his third of the season.
+- Eovaldi (1-1) pitches for the Rangers to make his third start this season.

-- His most recent appearance was on Wednesday against the Baltimore Orioles, when the righty went six innings, surrendering one earned run while giving up two hits.
+- The right-hander last appeared on Friday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.